Vatican murders: Conspiracy theories

 Tornay's relatives rejected the theory that he had been angry with Estermann.
 His mother Muguette Baudat believed her son was innocent and subject to a plot, claiming various inconsistencies in the evidence and investigation.
 She hired Jacques Vergès as their family lawyer; Vergès was a notorious high-profile French lawyer, known for defending international terrorists, Nazi leaders, and Serbian president Slobodan Milošević.
-This had the effect of obscuring whatever possible truth there was to Tornay's claims.
+This obscured whatever possible truth there was to Tornay's claims.
 A 2009 attempt to reopen the case in Switzerland failed, as the crime had not been committed in Switzerland, and the Vatican also rejected it saying there was no evidence.
 The investigation and findings were criticized for their secrecy, with an attempt to access related records in 2019 being denied.

 In 2021, the Cardinal Secretary of State intervened in the case, and gave Baudat's lawyer Laura Sgro access to the court file.
 Sgro published a book the following year using the information from the court file, called Sangue in Vaticano.
 In her book, she criticized the investigation for being superficial and sloppy, and for immediately settling on Tornay as a perpetrator without properly analyzing the scene.
 Sgro sent this book to Pope Francis and complained to the United Nations Human Rights Council.
 Robert Royal said that the "much simpler and far less lurid" reality was that Tornay had simply "snapped".
 Roland Buchs said of him at his funeral that "His act remains mysterious.
 Who can understand his last gesture?
 At this tragic time, many 'whys' and 'wherefores' remain in suspense.
 Only God knows the answers to our questions."
 John Paul II said at his funeral that Tornay was to be judged by God, "to whose mercy I entrust him".